How to increase engagement on Substack

 Patron - Reader is a paid subscriber to # publications

-Badges were a hot topic issue when they were implemented for creators, but I don’t anticipate such a negative response when it comes to rewarding readers for being active in the community.
-It could add a bit of fun competition and reading-oriented objectives.
+Badges were a hot topic for creators, but I don’t anticipate such a negative response to rewarding readers for being active in the community.
+It adds a bit of fun competition and reading-oriented objectives.
 One of my favorite things on Goodreads is setting my book goal for the year and trying to reach it.

 Substack Re-Wrapped

-Another significant engagement tool is known as the “Wrap-up.”
+Another significant engagement tool is the “Wrap-up.”
 A wrap-up is an annual review of your activity, making for a fun end-of-year thing to look forward to.
-Many platforms are utilizing this technique to increase customer loyalty and personalization.
+Many platforms use this technique to increase customer loyalty and personalization.
 Here are a few examples:

 Goodreads’ Year in Review shows how many pages and books I read, the shortest and longest book, the average book length, the most and least shelved books, my average rating, the highest rated on Goodreads, and a list of all the books I read.

-Playstation’s Wrap-up is less influential to me, but I found it interesting that it popped into my inbox this year.
-It shows the types of games I played, the number of hours played, and other usual top-ranking metrics.
+PlayStation’s Wrap-up is less influential, but it shows the types of games I played, the number of hours played, and other usual top-ranking metrics.

-There are many perks to implementing a wrap-up feature.
-First, it’s free advertising for Substack when its staunchest advocates promote their wrap-ups across their socials.
-As a user, it makes me feel special while also giving me something to reflect upon I wouldn’t have considered otherwise.
+Implementing a wrap-up feature has many perks.
+It’s free advertising for Substack when its staunchest advocates promote their wrap-ups across their social media.
+It gives me something to reflect upon.
 And to beat a dead horse: personalization, personalization, personalization.

 Gamification Works

 In January, I wrote about the pros and cons of gamification in the digital era.
-By the end of writing that article, I realized gamification doesn’t have to be deceptively evil if it’s done the right way for the right reasons.
-Substack implementing more analytics and metrics for the platform’s readership would add value to those users and, as a byproduct, increase engagement.
-This would be a net good overall as long as an algorithm isn’t implemented.
+By the end of that article, I realized gamification doesn’t have to be deceptively evil if done for the right reasons.
+Substack implementing more analytics and metrics for the platform’s readership would add value to those users and, as a byproduct, increase engagement, which would be a net good overall as long as an algorithm isn’t implemented.

 Gamifying reading has noticeably improved my own reading habits.
 It provides a sense of achievement and quantifiable progress.
-It won’t apply equally to all users, but to the ever-growing population of readers transferring to the digital realm, it might be the one thing that gets them to commit to reading a publication or creating their own Substack.
+While it won’t apply equally to all users, it might be the one thing that gets the ever-growing population of digital readers to commit to reading a publication or creating their own Substack.

-If you’ve watched a Twitch or YouTube stream, you’ve seen the unique stickers posted in the chat and the different colors and icons on users’ names.
+If you’ve watched a Twitch or YouTube stream, you’ve seen the chat where users post unique stickers and sport special icons.
 These gamification aspects make community members feel unique and want to engage with the creator more often.
 It’s also a way for them to show off to other folks in the chat and convince them to become members as well.

 Substack has courted writers.
 Now it’s time to court readers.